 # to delete it, or use your arrow keys to jump to other messages.
 In a minute you can get rid of everything that doesn’t matter without really thinking about it.

 So.
 To speedrun through your inbox, don’t read your email.
 Instead, look through the list and see what looks interesting.
 See welcome emails, notifications, and newsletters you don’t want to read?
 Don’t read them—check them off without opening them.
+Treat email a bit more like a game, as Superhuman founder Rahul Vohra suggested in an AMA as being the core idea behind Superhuman.

 Here’s how to do that in other apps with keyboard shortcuts: